Viva Valdez: Synopsis

 The Valdezes are a closeknit Mexican-American family living in East Los Angeles, California.
 The parents, Luis and Sophia, try to maintain traditional values, while their four children – Victor, Ernesto, Connie, and Pepe – are more attuned to the latest trends in mid-1970s American life.
 Luis runs a plumbing business with Victor, Ernesto is an artistic young man who is in training to work for the telephone company, Connie is an irrepressible teenager, and Pepe is a 12-year-old baseball fanatic.
 Jerry Ramirez is a cousin who has recently arrived in the United States and has trouble with the English language.
 Inez is Connie's friend.

 Production

 Bernard Rothman, Stan Jacobson, and Jack Wohl created Viva Valdez and were its executive producers.
 Alan Rafkin directed all twelve episodes.
 Earl Barret wrote for the show.

 Broadcast history

 Viva Valdez premiered on May 31, 1976, as a summer replacement series and aired on Monday nights at 8:00 p.m. through July 5, 1976.
-After a four-week hiatus, it returned to the air in the same time slot on August 2, 1976.
+After a four-week hiatus, it returned to the same time slot on August 2, 1976.
 Its twelfth and final episode aired on September 6, 1976.